Master of Philosophy (Clinical Science) Mid-Year Entry

 All Master of Philosophy students at the University have the opportunity to broaden their research experience through the Career and Research Skills Training (CaRST) program.

 Career ReadinessA Master of Philosophy (Clinical Science) is a great stepping stone to transition to a Doctor of Philosophy.
 It is the highest research award after a doctorate and can greatly increase your career opportunities in academia, government and industry.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

 Clinical Nurse Consultant, Clinical Nurse Specialist, Clinical Scientist, Clinical Studies Coordinator, Research Manager

 A Master of Philosophy (Clinical Science) comprises an independent, supervised research project mutually agreed upon by the student, their supervisors and Head of School.
-Domestic students can choose to undertake the degree by either 100% research or, by mixed research and coursework; international students will normally proceed to the degree by mixed research and coursework.
+Students can choose to undertake the degree by either 100% research or, by mixed research and coursework.

 Progress through the degree is tracked through the completion of a number of key milestones.
 These milestones provide an opportunity for the University to review progress and ensure that candidates are well supported to complete their degree in a timely manner.

 Examiners of a Master of Philosophy (Clinical Science) thesis seek evidence that the candidate has: